-The research for the fine black truffle or Norcia’s truffle
+The tuber melanosporum (also known as fine black truffle or Norcia’s truffle or Spoleto’s truffle)

 it’s the most precious quality truffle among black truffles.